WillCoutinho/WillCoutinho/README.md

 💼 I’m currently working as a Senior Software Quality Analyst at [Letsbank](https://www.letsbank.com.br/)
 🌱 Learning *NodeJS* and *Typescript*
 🔭 I’m self-motivated and I’m always looking for learn new skills, best practices and techs as well
-🏢 Currently I'm working in two differents projects (from main office and subsidiary) and their test automation setup are: Python + Behave (back-end), Python + Appium (mobile), Playwright + Typescript (web) and Jest + Typescript (back-end)
+🏢 Currently I'm working in two differents projects (from main office and subsidiary) with those test automation frameworks: Python + Behave (back-end), Python + Appium (mobile), Playwright + Typescript (web - I've implanted from scratch) and Jest + Typescript (back-end - which I am also implementing (WIP))
-☕️ AND I’m a coffee lover
+☕️ AND I’m a coffee-lover

 ## 👨‍💻 Techs, Tools and Frameworks I use daily at work